CTCycle/BGRemover/README.md

 ![DeepLabV3+ model architecture](./docs/snapshots/DeepLabV3_snapshot.png)

+## 3. Installation
+The installation process on Windows has been designed for simplicity and ease of use.
+To begin, simply run `BGRemover.bat`.
+On its first execution, the installation procedure will automatically start with minimal user input required.
+The script will check if either Anaconda or Miniconda is installed on your system.
+If neither is found, you will need to install it manually.
+You can download and install Miniconda by following the instructions here: (https://docs.anaconda.com/miniconda/).

+After setting up Anaconda/Miniconda, the installation script will install all the necessary Python dependencies.
+If you'd prefer to handle the installation process separately, you can run the standalone installer by executing `setup/BGRemover_installer.bat`.
+You can also use a custom python environment by modifying `settings/launcher_configurations.ini` and setting use_custom_environment as true, while specifying the name of your custom environment.

+**Important:** After installation, if the project folder is moved or its path is changed, the application will no longer function correctly.
+To fix this, you can either:

+- Open the main menu, select "BGRemover setup," and choose "Install project packages"
+- Manually run the following commands in the terminal, ensuring the project folder is set as the current working directory (CWD):

+    `conda activate BGRemover`

+    `pip install -e . --use-pep517`

-## 3. How to use
+## 4. How to use
-Run BGRemover.py and use the GUI to navigate the various options.
+On Windows, run `BGRemover.bat` to launch the GUI (alternatively, you can launch the main app file running `python BGRemover/commons/main.py`).
 In the main window, you can select both the source folder where your pictures are located, and the output folder where you want to save your processed images.
 Then, click on **Remove background** to process your pictures.

-## 4. Installation
-The installation process is designed for simplicity, using .bat scripts to automatically create a virtual environment with all necessary dependencies.
-Please ensure that Anaconda or Miniconda is installed on your system before proceeding.

-- The `scripts/environment_setup.bat` file offers a convenient one-click solution to set up your virtual environment.
-- **IMPORTANT:** run `scripts/package_setup.bat` if the path to the project folder is changed for any reason after installation, or the app won't work!

 ### 4.1 Pretrained model weights
 Remember to add the pretrained weights in `BGRemover/commons/model` or the software won't function properly.